moreno-e/NC-Warriors-Website/README.md

   - Redirects to the Warriors store and the new player form

 ## Future Features
+- Login Feature
   - Current API Spring back end is being worked on
   - Will allow board members and coahces to view current players on the team from an API (Spring Security)
   - Allow request from SportsEngine API to display player stats who are currently on a league team